osoftteam/googleQt/README.md

 ###Current status
 Work in progress, getting ready for beta.
-Resumable gdrive upload will be implemeted later, concurrent requests implemented for Gmail.
-Caching for GMail not completed.
+Resumable uploads will be implemeted later also handling slow connections, concurrent requests partially implemented for Gmail.
+Caching of GMail messages under development.

 ###Features
 - connect to Gdrive, Gmail, GTask Google API.
-- request OAuth2 token
+- request and autorefresh OAuth2 token
-- autorefresh access tokem
+- asynchronous and blocking interfaces
-- functions & classes to work with API
+- specialized exceptions for blocking calls
-- methods for parallel requests for selected services
+- parallel requests for selected services
 - caching cloud data for selected services